rustviz/rustviz-tutorial/src/motivation.md

 # Motivation

-Intended audience: programmers with substantial experience with C (or C++)

-Motivation: C / C++ are not memory safe, meaning that programs can crash or have security vulnerabilities due to memory-related bugs:
+C and C++ are not memory safe, meaning that programs can crash or have security vulnerabilities due to memory-related bugs.
-  - use after free
-  - double free
 They can also have memory leaks, which occur when memory is not freed.

-Many other languages are memory safe, but at the cost of run-time performance: they use a garbage collector to automatically free memory when it is no longer being used.
+Many other languages are memory safe, but at the cost of run-time performance—they use a garbage collector to automatically free memory when it is no longer being used.

-Rust is memory safe, but it does not use a garbage collector, so it has performance characteristics identical or similar to C / C++.
+Rust is memory safe, but it does not use a garbage collector, so it has performance characteristics similar to C or C++.

 ## What is this tutorial?

-This is a short introductory tutorial to Rust for programmers with C / C++ experience.

-Novelty: rather than just describing Rust's ownership and borrowing system verbally, we use an interactive visualization system being developed by FP Lab to show how ownership changes and borrows propagate statically through the example code.
+This is a short introductory tutorial to Rust for programmers with C or C++ experience.
+Rather than just describing Rust's ownership and borrowing system verbally, we use an interactive visualization system being developed by FP Lab to show how ownership changes and borrows propagate through the example code.
-We will describe different features of the visualization as we go along.

 For example, this book will help you understand code like the following.
 Hover over the different components of the visualization to see explanations.
-Don't worry yet about what is going on, these concepts will be explained over the next ~60 minutes of reading.
+Don't worry yet about what is going on—these concepts will be explained in this reading.

 ```rust
 {{#rustdoc_include assets/code_examples/hatra2/source.rs}}